nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 ### Making music

 Since March 2024, I've had to temporarily halt the process of composing a piano concerto and a symphony.
-Instead, with Jane and Pink Dawn, we've decided to make a RPG game in 2D with Godot to earn a living income for the long term, and mostly because it's fun, and doing things together is even more fun.
+Instead, with Jane and Pink Dawn, we've decided to make a RPG game in 2D with Godot, and mostly because it's fun, and doing things together is even more fun.
 And, a game needs music too after all.

 Since giving away my Roland piano in March, I've stopped playing for a while.
 We recently bought a new digital piano (Korg LP-380).
 The sound is quite good for a quite low price.
 Now, we can play and maybe compose some music for the game.

 ### Making a game

-The name of the game is: Wisdom of the Trees - (樹木的智慧 in Chinese, and 樹木の智慧 in Japanese).
+The name of the game is: The wise whispers of the trees - (樹木的智慧低語 in Chinese, and 樹木の知恵のささやき in Japanese).

 And we are the - c本y crew - (pronounced K crew).

 The word "cây" means "tree" or "[木](https://hanzi.live/hanzi/木)" in Chinese and pronounced like "K" in Vietnamese, while "[本](https://hanzi.live/hanzi/本)" means "root" and looks like "Â".

-Our - c本y crew - office is set up; it is also our home, with around 100+ plants/trees.
+Our - c本y crew - office is set up; it is also our home, with around 100+ plants.
+Thanks to some friends, all our gears are set up: pcs, drawing tablets, digital piano, etc.

 We are building all the plans and stuff with Trello.
 I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
 [Claude.ai](https://claude.ai) has been a big help.